 A gold plan costs about 53 percent more than a bronze plan.
 Gold plans cover 80 percent of medical costs, whereas bronze plans cover 60 percent of costs.

 Some people may qualify for a catastrophic plan, the lowest level of coverage available in the marketplace.
 Catastrophic plans come with low monthly premiums but a high yearly deductible of $8,150.
 Even with those higher monthly premiums, it can save you money to buy a bronze or silver plan if you need to use your health insurance.

 According to the CDC, a high body mass can cause serious health risks.
 That’s why insurance companies analyze your BMI to determine your risk-level.
 A higher BMI means more expensive health insurance.

-In 2016, MT had a 25.3 percent obesity rate, the fifth lowest in the nation.
+In 2019, MT had a 28 percent obesity rate, the tenth lowest in the nation.
 Of the Montanans who used QuoteWizard to compare health insurance plans, 26 percent have a BMI in the obese range.

 Smokers pay more for health care due to the high risks from tobacco use.
 About 18.5 percent of MT residents are smokers, the 33rd lowest rate in the country.

 According to HealthCare.gov, health care costs up to three times more for older people than for younger people.
 State residents who used QuoteWizard to shop for health insurance are, on average, 42 years old.